flisanp/ms1-ceramic-studio/README.md

 **Navbar** - Each page features a responsive Bootstrap navbar that’s collapsed to a burger icon when viewing on smaller screens.
 The navbar has an hover effect so when the user hovers over the different pages the text changes color.
 The same color is used to show which page the user is currently on.

 **Home** - The home page features a hero image with the text "Jane Smith Ceramic Studio, Handcrafted Homeware" and a call to action button that guides the user to her shop.
 The image shows some of the ceramic items that she makes and this, in combination with the text, provides the user information on what the website is about.
 I wanted the ceramist to somehow be able to sell her work through the website but since we haven't learned the technologies to implement that yet I decided that I'll show her work in an image gallery and let people place orders through the contact form.
-This didn't feel right with what I wanted to achieve though and after having discussed the issue with my mentor we talked about adding a link to an online materketplace outside the page, like Etsy.
+This didn't feel right with what I wanted to achieve and after having discussed the issue with my mentor we talked about adding a link to an online materketplace outside the page, like Etsy.
 I think this solution made the website gain clearer purpose.

 **Gallery** - The gallery page features a masonry gallery with images of all her work.
 When you click the images they opens in a fancybox.